 You may want to take away her hurt and make her feel better, most often by distraction or trying to lighten her mood.
 In an attempt to remove her pain, you may however be denying her the ability to express her feelings and emotions in a safe way.
-Women need to talk and express how they feel; it is natural to them, it is what they do.
 Remember, you don’t have to solve anything.
-It can also be excruciatingly uncomfortable to be with your partner who is crying and your natural response may be to try and deflect this in some way.
+It can also be uncomfortable to see your partner suffering, and your natural response may be to try and deflect this in some way.
 This action may serve also, to protect yourself from your own vulnerabilities in relation to the expression of such a strong emotion.
-She is processing grief in her own way, as a woman.
+She is processing grief in her own way, as a mother.

-You may want him to talk about his feelings and wonder why he doesn’t even seem to care or shed a tear.
-You might be amazed that he wants to make love to you at a time when it is the last thing on your mind or spend hours out in the shed, keeping as busy as possible.
+You may want your partner to talk about their feelings and wonder why they don’t seem to care or cry for your baby.
+You might be angry that they spend hours doing chores or working on hobbies, keeping as busy as possible.
 Men generally process and respond to their grief very privately and actively, they like to keep busy.
+Partners do not want you to suffer, they want to take away your pain.
 You may not see the occasions where they do cry just like you do, they feel the pain just as much, but express it in different ways – they still hurt.
-You may notice that he is flying off the handle at the slightest thing or muttering and swearing at the lawnmower that wont ‘go’ – men are more likely to be angry when they are grieving.
-As women that may be an uncomfortable emotion to witness.
-He is processing grief in his own way, as a man.
+You may notice that they are easily angered and frustrated.
+It may be an uncomfortable experience to witness, when you are vulnerable and hurting.
+Remember, your partner is processing grief in their own way.

 Whichever way you deal with grief, try to nurture and support each other during such an extremely difficult time: